Categories

-From Signal Hill to the Kamiesberg
+From Signal Hill to the Kamiesberg and beyond

 This is a journey of understanding, from Signal Hill, in Cape Town, where the voices of our enslaved and exiled ancestors bid us well and offer protection on the journey …